unikraft/docs/content/en/community/hackathons/sessions/debugging/content/Reminders.md

 At this stage, you should be familiar with the steps of configuring, building and running any application within Unikraft and know the main parts of the architecture.
-Below you can see a list of the commands you have used so far.
+Below, you can see a list of the commands you have used so far.

 | Command                                                | Description                                                             |
 |--------------------------------------------------------|-------------------------------------------------------------------------|